Startup Marketing

 What is SaaS?

-It’s essential to have a solid understanding of what SaaS is and everything it offers before diving into the trends that will drive the industry in 2023.
+It’s essential to have a solid understanding of what SaaS is and everything it offers before diving into the trends driving the industry in 2024.

 SaaS is a software subscription-based alternative for purchasing, managing, and continuously paying for new software.
 SaaS, or software as a service, has become many businesses’, academics’, and consumers’ best friend.